nzt5226/FTC-Autonomous-Opmode/README.md

 # FTC-Autonomous-Opmode
-This repository contains a collection of advanced algorithms for FTC robots, including odometry, sensor fusion, curved movement, and autonomous programming, all incorporating Kalman filtering.
-These algorithms can be used to improve the accuracy and efficiency of FTC robots during competitions.

-## FTC Autonomous Opmode
 This project contains an autonomous opmode for a robot competing in the FIRST Tech Challenge (FTC).
 The opmode is designed to perform complex movements while maintaining accurate position tracking using odometry and sensor fusion techniques.

 Overview